nautilus/gateway/README.md

 ### Integrating with an HTTP server

-A `Gateway` provides 2 different handlers which are both instances of `http.HandlerFunc` so they should easily integrate into whichever web server you prefer:
+An instance of  `Gateway` provides 2 different handlers which are both instances of `http.HandlerFunc`:

 - `gateway.GraphQLHandler` responds to both `GET` and `POST` requests as described [in the spec](https://graphql.org/learn/serving-over-http/).